codetocloudorg/platform-engineering/docs/dagger/database-agent-example/README.md

 ### How to Run This using Codespaces
-1. Fork repo
+1. Clone or Fork (for outside org users) repo
-2. From forked repo, select `code -> codespaces -> create` This will use the existing `devcontainer` configuration to create/install:
+2. From cloned/forked repo, select `code -> codespaces -> create`
+This will use the existing `devcontainer` configuration to create/install:
 - python
 - postgresql